-Folklore and Ethnomusicology (Master of Arts) and Master of Library Science
+Folklore and Ethnomusicology (M.A.) and Master of Library Science (M.L.S.)

 Study for these two degrees can be combined for a total of 51 credit hours rather than the 66 credit hours required for the two degrees taken separately.
 Students take at least 30 graduate credit hours in library and information science, and at least 21 credit hours in folklore and ethnomusicology.
 To graduate under the dual-degree option, the two degrees must be awarded simultaneously.